-Sampling strategy
+2.2 | Sampling strategy

 We sampled Hawaiian nematodes on six occasions from August 2017 to January 2020.
 These sampling projects varied in size, with four larger projects, comprising more than 500 samples in August 2017, October 2018, October 2019, and December 2019, and two smaller projects, comprising fewer than 100 samples in August 2019 and January 2020.
 For each project, we chose sampling locations based on accessibility to hiking trails and by proximity to where Caenorhabditis nematodes had been collected previously (Andersen et al., 2012; Cook et al., 2016; Crombie et al., 2019; Hahnel et al., 2018; Hodgkin & Doniach, 1997).
 In the four larger projects, we attempted to sample broadly across different habitats, which in Hawaii tend to vary along gradients of elevation and exposure to trade winds.
-At each sampling location, we opportunistically sampled substrates known to harbor Caenorhabditis nematodes, including rotting fruits, seeds, nuts, flowers, stems, mixed vegetal litter, compost, wood, soil, fungus, live arthropods, and molluscs (Crombie et al., 2019; Ferrari et al., 2017; Schulenburg & Félix, 2017).
+At each sampling location, we opportunistically sampled substrates known to harbour Caenorhabditis nematodes, including rotting fruits, seeds, nuts, flowers, stems, mixed vegetal litter, compost, wood, soil, fungus, live arthropods, and molluscs (Crombie et al., 2019; Ferrari et al., 2017; Schulenburg & Félix, 2017).
 The mixed vegetal litter category describes substrates that contain detritus or dead organic material that forms a layer over the soil at most collection sites.

-Field sampling and environmental data collection
+2.3 | Field sampling and environmental data collection

 We collected samples from nature by transferring substrate material directly into a pre-barcoded collection bag as described previously (Crombie et al., 2019).
-To characterize the abiotic niche of Caenorhabditis nematodes, we collected data for environmental parameters at each sampling site, including the surface temperature of the sample using an infrared thermometer (Lasergrip 1080, Etekcity, Anaheim, CA) and the ambient temperature and humidity near the sample using a combined thermometer and hygrometer device (GM1362, GoerTek, Weifang, China).
-We used a mobile device and a geographical data-collection application, Fulcrum, to record the environmental parameter values, substrate GPS coordinates, in situ photographs of the substrate, and categorical descriptions of the substrate in a cloud database.
-We then exported the collection data from the

-Fulcrum database and processed it using the easyFulcrum (v1.0.0) R package to flag and correct anomalous data records (Di Bernardo, Crombie, Cook, & Andersen, 2021).
+When collecting substrates, we attempted to collect at least a tablespoon of material but did not weigh the material in the field.
+To characterize the abiotic niche of Caenorhabditis nematodes, we collected data for environmental parameters at each sampling site, including the surface temperature of the sample using an infrared thermometer (Lasergrip 1080, Etekcity) and the ambient temperature and humidity near the sample using a combined thermometer and hygrometer device (GM1362, GoerTek).
+We used a mobile device and a geographical data collection application, Fulcrum, to record the environmental parameter values, substrate GPS coordinates, in situ photographs of the substrate, and categorical descriptions of the substrate in a cloud database.
+We then exported the collection data from the Fulcrum database and processed it using the easyFulcrum (v1.0.0) R package to flag and correct anomalous data records (Di Bernardo et al., 2021).
 For C. elegans positive samples, we used a hierarchical clustering approach to group samples within a 3 km distance.
 We used the distm() function from the geosphere (v1.5-10) R package to calculate a geodesic distance matrix from the sample locations and then clustered the samples within 3 km groups using the hclust() and cutree() functions from the stats (v3.6.3) package.
 We chose to cluster with the 3 km distance because it reduced the within cluster sum of squares when samples were grouped by island and largely recapitulated the distinct hiking trail or region where the samples were collected.

-GIS environmental data
+2.4 | GIS environmental data